wilsaj/flask-admin-old/docs/index.rst

 Some Important Notes
 --------------------

-Also, your model classes must be able to be initialized without any arguments.
+Your model classes must be able to be initialized without any arguments.
 For example, this works::

     class User(db.Model):